 We usually win most cases of minor charges like leaving the scene of an accident, negligent operating, shoplifting, and minor is possession.
 But not always.
 It is not uncommon for the clerk to decide there is enough evidence to issue a formal criminal complaint.
 It is just not a very high standard of proof required and is often the path of least resistance.
 But having a lawyer already on the case, means that your attorney knows what evidence they have, and can work to argue against it on a factual basis, or file a motion to have it disallowed, and still get your charges dismissed.

-What does the Attorney do at the Hearing that I Can’t Do Myself?
+What Does an Attorney do at a Magistrate’s Hearing that I Can’t Do Myself?

 We will go over our strategy when we talk to you because it depends on the case specifics and the type of charge.
 We will gather from you whatever documents and evidence we think will be helpful in getting the best result.
 It comes down to preparation and anticipation of the Clerk’s concerns about you and the case.